-Required Activities & Products Milestone / Target Date Continued coordination with the MPOs throughout Florida, and the Ongoing Quarterly Meetings Central Florida MPO Alliance Continued coordination with the Central Florida MPO Alliance with the Spring 2021 development of a Regional Metropolitan Transportation Plan Attendance at meetings of other MPO / TPO Boards in the region.
-Ongoing Attendance of State groups and committees (model task force, Ongoing - as needed metropolitan planning partnership, MPO Advisory Council, etc.) Attendance and participation with national groups and committees Ongoing - as needed (TRB, NCHRP, AMPO, NARC, etc.)
+Required Activities & Products Milestone / Target Date Continued coordination with the MPOs throughout Florida, and the Central Florida MPO Alliance Ongoing Quarterly Meetings Continued coordination with the Central Florida MPO Alliance with the development of a Regional Metropolitan Transportation Plan Spring 2021 Attendance at meetings of other MPO / TPO Boards in the region.
+Ongoing Attendance of State groups and committees (model task force, metropolitan planning partnership, MPO Advisory Council, etc.) Ongoing - as needed Attendance and participation with national groups and committees (TRB, NCHRP, AMPO, NARC, etc.) Ongoing - as needed